 Let's see first how a principled vs generalized (Oren-Nayar) models compare.

 Both images above have been rendered with roughness set to zero.
 We see a little difference at grazing angles where the principled model is a tad brighter.
-Let's set now roughness at 0.5 for both models.
+We now set it to 0.5 for both models.
 Here differences start to appear more dramatic.
 We already see what's going on with the generalized model .. it gets too dark because of what we said above about single scattering .. ie. it starts leaking energy.

 We said roughness should make the contrast between light and dark less contrasted because light is attenuated by micro porosity.
 It does with both models but the generalized model gets really too dark while the principled does not, keeping its overall brightness as we can see below where we set roughness at 1.